bjornbytes/lovr.org/docs/lovr.conf.md

       -- simulate a standing experience so the camera isn't "in the floor". t.headset.offset = 1.7

+      -- The set of available drivers to use for lovr.headset, sorted in order of preference. t.headset.drivers = { 'openvr', 'webvr', 'fake' }

+      -- Whether or not colors are gamma corrected t.gammacorrect = false

       -- Window properties
       t.window.width = 800
       t.window.height = 600